input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/wasm_modules.md

 #### Signing the WASM module package

-More detailed explation about signing procedure could be found [here](../hermes_signing_procedure/index.md).
+More detailed explanation about signing procedure could be found [here](../hermes_signing_procedure/index.md).

 As the author of the WASM module package: